This chapter describes the installation and basic configuration of the central OTOBO framework.

 # RHEL / CentOS: root> yum install httpd mod_perl # SuSE: root> zypper install apache2-mod_perl # Debian/Ubuntu: root> apt-get install apache2 libapache2-mod-perl2

-OTOBO requires a few Apache modules to be active for optimal operation.
-On most platforms you can make sure they are active via the tool a2enmod.
+OTOBO requires a few more Apache modules to be active for optimal operation.
+Again, on most platforms you can make sure they are active via the tool a2enmod.

 root> a2enmod perl root> a2enmod deflate root> a2enmod filter root> a2enmod headers

 On some platforms not all Apache modules exist and an error is displayed when installing.
 Do not worry and finish the installation, in most cases the module will not be needed.

 conf.d directory included.
 On Linux systems you can usually find this directory under